-Then there were the two talented chefs from Sinaloa and the surfer with one of the best dogs I’ve ever had the pleasure of meeting.
+Then there was the talented Sinaloan chef and the surfer with one of the best dogs I’ve ever had the pleasure of meeting.
 The Spanish owner of the place I stayed who named his hotel after his surfing dog.
 The workers at the coffee shop that wanted a southerner to critique their biscuits.
 And most importantly, the complete stranger I serendipitously met that became my friend.
 She was attending a wellness retreat and her experiences and insights helped me more than she’ll ever know.

 Todos Santos was exactly what my soul needed and my second favorite new destination of 2019.
 What’s the saying?